baillielab/maic/README.md

 python maic.py -f `<inputfilename>`

-When using readme at https://pypi.org/project/pymaic/0.2/, if this command "maic -f <inputfilename>" does not work, download the entire repo. and run "python maic.py -f <inputfilename>".
+When using readme at https://pypi.org/project/pymaic/0.2/, if this command "maic -f '<inputfilename>'" does not work, download the entire repo. and run "python maic.py -f '<inputfilename>'".

 # Input file format